Using Passenger Applications

 /usr/local/bin/ea-passenger-runtime-applications-settings --fix

-This script is only available with the ea-passenger-runtime package.
-Apache’s Passenger package and NGINX with Reverse Proxy both include this package in their installation.
+This script is only available if the ea-passenger-runtime package is installed on your system.
 It verifies and, if necessary, resets the settings for your system’s Ruby, Python, and NodeJS.
 This ensures they work properly with your Passenger applications.

 You can also view your Passenger application settings with the following command: